 You can prepare your pets for any floods by:

-- Making sure your cats and dogs are microchipped and your contact details are up to date, in case you are separated.
+- Making sure any pets you have are microchipped and your contact details are up to date, in case you are separated.

 - Keeping a supply of food and water ready, in case of a flood.

-Having carriers for cats and small pets on hand in case you have to leave your home quickly.
+- Having carriers for cats and small pets on hand in case you have to leave your home quickly.
 Remember never leave pets unattended inside a carrier if in a flooding situation.